eclipse-cyclonedds/cyclonedds/docs/manual/config/network-partition.rst

 *******************************

-Network partitions have alternative multicast addresses for data that is transmitted via readers and wters that are mapped to the topic under that partition.
+Network partitions have alternative multicast addresses for data that is transmitted via readers and writers that are mapped to the topic under that partition.

 In the DDSI discovery protocol, a reader can override the default address at which it is reachable.
 This feature of the discovery protocol is used for advertising alternative